Celebrate Sukkot with Shalom Sesame: The Mitzvah of Welcoming Guests

 Sukkot is one of the most joyful festivals on the Jewish calendar.
-A harvest holiday that also commemorates the Jews’ journey through the desert, Sukkot reminds us of the importance of home, the bounty of the Earth and the mitzvah of hospitality, or hadnasat orchim.
-Spending time in a sukkah provides an opportunity to think about how fortunate we are to have a permanent home.
+A harvest holiday that also commemorates the Jews’ journey through the desert, Sukkot reminds us of the importance of home, the bounty of the Earth and the mitzvah (good deed) of hospitality, or hadnasat orchim.
+Spending time in a sukkah, a makeshift structure, provides an opportunity to think about how fortunate we are to have a permanent home.

 Together with your children, watch the videos below, "Abraham and the Three Guests" and “Avigail and Brosh Welcome Guests” by Shalom Sesame.
 Then try some of the discussion ideas and activities suggested by Reform Jewish educators to further extend the lessons learned in the videos.
 If you wish, share your experiences and ideas in the comments sections below!